- Training & Events

-Many organizations struggle when implementing a lubrication program because they have a partial vision of the program’s scope or because they have no formal change-management plan.
-However, an effective program administration with a systematic view and an appropriate change-management strategy can help you achieve the goal of lubrication excellence.
+Many organizations struggle when implementing a lubrication program.
+Why?
+Most often because they have a partial vision of the program’s scope or they have no formal change-management plan.

 Successful implementations of lubrication best practices consider several technical, organizational and human factors related to a lubrication project.
 These principles are not only suitable for lubrication programs but also for other maintenance strategies.